-$S{\rm c}(v{\rm c})$ has to be measured for each available photon beam quality.
+$S_c(v_c)$ has to be measured for each available photon beam quality.
 The ionization chamber is placed in the mini-phantom on the central axis of the beam, with the surface of the phantom positioned at an SSD equal to the SAD (figure 2.1).
 The chamber axis may be parallel to the axis of the beam to allow measurements of small fields (see also Appendix 8.8).
 The ionization chamber readings have to be corrected for stem and/or cable effects, if present.
-The construction of the miniphantom is such that the centre of the air cavity of the chamber, assumed to be the effective point of measurement, is positioned at a depth of 10 cm.
-Note that the actual position of the effective point of measurement is not critical.
-It is, however, essential that the measurements are restricted to field sizes larger than the size of the mini-phantom itself, to avoid any penumbra effect and/or field size dependent phantom scatter dose contribution in the measurement of $S{\rm c}$.
+The construction of the mini-phantom is such that the centre of the air cavity of the chamber, assumed to be the effective point of measurement, is positioned at a depth of 10 cm.
+Note that the actual position of the effective point of measurements are restricted to field sizes larger than the size of the mini-phantom itself, to avoid any penumbra effect and/or field size dependent phantom scatter dose contribution in the measurement of S_c.